Vector-Valued Gossip over $w$-Holonomic Networks: Main Result

-For the sake of simplicity, if $a=0$, we denote the weight vector $w^{(0)}_C$ as $w_C:=w$. \paragraph{Graph topology.} In an undirected graph $G$, two nodes $v_i$ and $v_j$ are called connected if the graph $G$ contains a path from $v_i$ to $v_j$.
+\textbf{Graph topology.} In an undirected graph $G$, two nodes $v_i$ and $v_j$ are called connected if the graph $G$ contains a path from $v_i$ to $v_j$.
 We need the following notion.

 \begin{defn}[Bridge] Let $G=(V,E)$ be an undirected graph.
-Let $\mathcal{S}_G$ be the set of pairs of nodes that are connected in $G$.
+Let $\mathcal{S}_G$ be the set of pairs of nodes that are connected {by a path} in $G$.
 Let $\Tilde{G}_e$ be the undirected graph obtained by removing the edge $e$ from $G$, that is, $\Tilde{G}_e=(V,E\setminus \{e\})$.
-If $|\mathcal{S}_{G}|$ is strictly greater than $|\mathcal{S}_{\Tilde{G}_e}|$, the edge $e$ is called a \textbf{bridge} (cut-edge) of $G$. \end{defn} A graph $G$ without a bridge is called \textbf{bridgeless}.
-We record the following result characterizing cut-edges. \begin{prop} An edge $e$ in a connected graph $G$ is a bridge if and only if no cycles of $G$ contain both vertices adjacent to $e$. \end{prop}
+If $|\mathcal{S}_{G}|$ is strictly greater than $|\mathcal{S}_{\Tilde{G}_e}|$, the edge $e$ is called a \textbf{bridge} (cut-edge) of $G$. \end{defn} A graph $G$ without a bridge is called \textbf{bridgeless}. {Connected bridgeless graphs are also equivalent to 2-edge-connected graphs~\cite[Thm 3.15]{merris2011graph}.} We record the following result characterizing cut-edges. \begin{prop} An edge $e$ in a connected graph $G$ is a bridge if and only if no cycles of $G$ contain both vertices adjacent to $e$. \end{prop}

-See~\cite[Theorem 3.3]{merris2011graph} for a proof of Proposition~~\ref{prop:bridge}.
+See~\cite[Theorem 3.3]{merris2011graph} for a proof of Proposition~\ref{prop:bridge}.
 Paraphrasing, the statement says that every node in a connected, simple, bridgeless graph $G$ is covered by at least one cycle.

-\paragraph{Derived graphs.} We now focus on describing the allowed sequences of updates which yields the consensus at the limit for the gossip process.
+\textbf{Derived graphs and $\psi(\cdot)$ map.} We now focus on describing the allowable sequences of updates which yields the consensus at the limit for the gossip process.
 These will be defined via paths in what we call the {\em derived graph} of $G$ by $w$, denoted by $D_G(w)$.
-We present this graph as a {\em geometric} graph, with nodes embedded in $\R^{nm}$.
+We present this graph as a {\em geometric} graph, with nodes embedded in $\mathbf{R}^{nm}$.